devmtinda/alx-low_level_programming/0x0C-more_malloc_free/README.md

-More programs using the malloc() function
+More tasks with programs that use the malloc() function